 Lisa Schoyer is the mom of Quin Johnson, who had Costello syndrome (G12S) and died in 2002 at 6-1/5 years old, of embryonal rhabdomyosarcoma (eRMS) related to the syndrome.
 She is founder and President of the RASopathies Network USA.

-Lisa also is a trustee of the International Costello Syndrome Support Group (ICSSG), as well as Secretary and Past President for the American Costello Syndrome Family Network (CSFN).
+Lisa also is a trustee of the International Costello Syndrome Support Group (ICSSG), as well as Past President and Past Secretary for the American Costello Syndrome Family Network (CSFN).

 Lisa partnered with Katherine A. Rauen, MD, PhD to produce the 1st International Costello Syndrome Symposium in Portland, OR, 2007; and the 2009 Scientific meeting on the genetic syndromes of the Ras/MAPK pathway: From bedside to bench and back, in Berkeley, CA. In 2011, she partnered with Bruce Gelb, MD, to produce the 2nd International meeting on genetic syndromes of the Ras/MAPK Pathway: Finding our way back to the bedside.
 In 2013, Lisa worked with Bruce Korf, MD, PhD, on the 3rd International meeting on genetic syndromes of the Ras/MAPK Pathway: Towards a therapeutic approach, in Orlando, Florida.
 For the 2015 4th International RASoapthies Symposium, and the 2017 5th International RASopathies Symposium, Lisa was the Principal Investigator.

-Though trained as a professor of studio art, after Quin died, she was hired by the County of Los Angeles first as Chief of Family Support at the Los Angeles County Department of Public Health’s program for children with special needs (2003-2009), and currently for the County’s Department of Mental Health in the Family and Community Partnerships/Child Prevention and Early Intervention Unit.
+Though trained as a professor of studio art, after Quin died, she was hired by the County of Los Angeles first as Chief of Family Support at the Los Angeles County Department of Public Health’s program for children with special needs (2003-2009), and currently for the County’s Department of Mental Health in the Prevention Bureau/Family and Community Partnerships Unit

 Lisa Schill is the mother of Maxwell, who has Noonan Syndrome (PTPN11).
 She is the Vice President of the RASopathies Network USA.